This article contains affiliate links. DollarsAndSense may receive a share of revenue from your sign-ups.

-From 1 September 2020, StashAway Simple has revised its projected net return to 1.4% per annum on any amount placed with them, without any lock-in periods or minimum balance.
-This is higher than other no-frills, high-interest savings accounts and fixed deposits currently offered in Singapore.
+On its website, StashAway Simple projects a return of 1.3% per annum on any amount placed with them, without any lock-in periods or minimum balance.
+This looks higher than other no-frills, high-interest savings accounts and fixed deposits currently offered in Singapore.

 Despite sharing several similarities with regular savings accounts from banks, there are some key differences between the two which are important to understand before signing up.

 #1 StashAway Simple Is Not A Savings Account

-The combination of the funds makes StashAway Simple riskier than simply putting aside funds in a conventional bank account, although the risk is significantly lower than typical growth-orientated investment portfolio.
+The combination of these funds makes StashAway Simple riskier than a conventional savings account.
+Nevertheless, the risk we take on is significantly lower than growth-orientated investments.

-StashAway Simple does not come with any sales charge or require any minimum balance.
-Furthermore, to boost investor returns, any rebates from management fees are credited back to account holders in the form of projected net returns that is tied together with the returns of the two funds, less expenses.
+StashAway Simple does have any sales charge or require any minimum balance.
+Furthermore, to boost investor returns, any rebates from management fees are credited back to account holders.

 #2 StashAway Simple’s Projected Rate VS Savings Account’s Tiered Interest Rates